-Rabohypotheekbank, with its statutory seat in Amsterdam, the Netherlands, provides mortgage-lending documentation services to all of the local Rabobanks and is owned 100 per cent. (at 31 December 2009) by Rabobank Nederland.
+Rabohypotheekbank, with its statutory seat in Amsterdam, the Netherlands, provides mortgage-lending documentation services to all of the local Rabobanks and is owned 100 per cent. by Rabobank Nederland.

 Rabohypotheekbank also serves as a supplementary financing vehicle for the local Rabobanks in the event that they choose not to make certain mortgage loans to their customers entirely on their own, either for liquidity or lending-limit reasons or because of the nature of the required financing.
 The majority of Rabohypotheekbank's loans are secured by mortgages on residential property.
 Its loans are funded by term loans from, or guaranteed by, Rabobank Nederland and by the issuance of mortgage bonds.
 Rabohypotheekbank does not engage in the financing of real estate development.
-At 31 December 2009, Rabohypotheekbank had assets of €11.6 billion.
+At 31 December 2010, Rabohypotheekbank had assets of €10.7 billion.

-Wholesale and international retail banking
+Wholesale banking and international retail banking